-Chemotherapy is usually delivered systemically, so that both your healthy and cancerous tissues are exposed to the drug.
+Chemotherapy is usually delivered systemically (throughout your whole body), so that both your healthy and cancerous tissues are exposed to the drug.
 Chemotherapy can be used this way because cancer cells are more vulnerable to treatment than healthy cells.
-However, your body's healthy tissues need time to recover their strength.
+However, your body's healthy tissues will need time to recover their strength.
 Typically, you will receive an initial course of treatment, which will let the doctor know if the agent is effective against your cancer.
 Then you will receive additional courses as necessary, depending on your overall health, to try and destroy any remaining cancer cells in your body.